Privacy Breach Guidelines for Health Trustees

 Trustees should consider proactively reporting privacy breaches to the IPC.
 This means that when a trustee learns of a breach, it reports it to the IPC.
 While not mandatory, the IPC does encourage organizations to proactively report.
 The IPC has a reporting form for public bodies to proactively report a privacy breach to the IPC: Proactively Reported Breach of Privacy Reporting Form for Public Bodies.

 Some of the benefits of proactively reporting include:

-- receiving timely, expert advice from the IPC – the IPC can help guide the trustee on what to consider, what questions to ask and what parts of the legislation may be applicable;
+- Receive timely, expert advice from the IPC – the IPC can help guide the trustee on what to consider, what questions to ask and what parts of the legislation may be applicable

-- should the media get wind of the privacy breach, the trustee can assure the public that it is working with the IPC to address the matter; and
+- Should the media get wind of the privacy breach, the trustee can assure the public that it is working with the IPC to address the matter

 What are the possible outcomes when I proactively report?